-As promised, here’s some encouragement for the friends of those who live with chronic pain and illness.
-I know how hard it is to watch someone you love deal with these issues.
+I know how hard it is to watch someone you love deal with chronic illness.
 There’s someone in my life who faces pain, fatigue and sickness that makes my pain and fatigue look like a party.
 Watching their struggle is one of the toughest things I do on the daily.

 Here are some pointers to help you understand and even help your friend out: